How To Become An Insurance Agent In Kansas

 The first step in getting your insurance license in Kansas is to apply for your license.

 The fee for an online application is $30, and NIPR will charge a $5 transaction fee for a total of $35.
+There is also a $60 fee for a background check and fingerprinting that will be paid along with your application.

 If you decide to add a line of authority to your license later, there is no extra fee.